adamkdean/simple-slack-notify/README.md

 Slack notification action that just works

+## No longer maintained

+Please note that this project is no longer maintained, and has been archived.

 ## Introduction

 We've attempted to use a few of the Slack notification actions that are currently available, but they all seem to have limitations or be quite verbose, so we set out to create a simple yet effective action that just does what you need and nothing else.
 In the examples below, we'll show a few different variations of how the action could be used.